 So who is it for?
 And the answer is the advanced coffee lover who is all about manual brewing.
 So if you have advanced far enough in pour over, for example, to get irritated by the number of fines coming out of even a fairly decent burr grinder, then you are the target audience.
 The combination of careful design decisions and the superb ghost burrs makes this the hand crank grinder of choice for the manual brewing guru.

 However, if you are just starting off or even just dipping your feet into the world of premium grinders then the Apex is probably an overkill for you.
-This is a grinder for those who are used to or desire a commercial grade grind consistency.
+Check out our guide to the best manual coffee grinders for some other options.
+The Apex grinder is for those who are used to or desire a commercial grade grind consistency.